1982 Academy Awards®

 - Charles Durning (with his first nomination) as the governor in the mediocre film version of the Broadway play The Best Little Whorehouse in Texas (the film's only nomination) [Durning also starred in an un-nominated role as Jessica Lange's widowed father Les who falls in love with Dorothy Michaels (Hoffman) in Tootsie.]

-- John Lithgow (with his first nomination) as trans-sexual ex-football player Roberta Muldoon in director George Roy Hill's version of John Irving's best-seller The World According to Garp
+- John Lithgow (with his first nomination) as trans-sexual (or trans-gender) ex-football player Roberta Muldoon, in director George Roy Hill's version of John Irving's best-seller The World According to Garp

 - James Mason (with his third and last unsuccessful nomination) as the scheming lawyer Ed Concannon in The Verdict